-- Customers will be billed $3.95 per rental day plus the cost of each toll at the toll authority’s highest undiscounted rate with a maximum fee charge of $19.75 per rental agreement.
+- Customers will be billed an administrative fee, plus the cost of each toll at the toll authority’s highest undiscounted rate.
+Please check the rental agreement for details.

-- PlatePass charges will appear on the customer’s credit card 1-3 weeks after the rental period has ended.
+- PlatePass charges usually appear on the customer’s credit card 1-3 weeks after the rental period has ended.